What is Sensory Processing Disorder?

 Children with sensory processing disorder may feel isolated, they may lack self-confidence, withdraw, or exhibit outbursts of anger and inappropriate behaviour.
 These behaviours can be puzzling, extremely difficult to live with and they are often misunderstood.
 These children seem to be marching to a different tune.

 ‘… subtle areas of their nervous systems are not functioning as they should.
 These changes result in behaviors that confuse, frustrate, and anger parents and teachers.
 They wonder why these children lack self-help skills, become aggressive or withdrawn in a group, or refuse to participate in activities or sports.

 . . . we need to remember that behaviors are a message, a symptom – not a diagnosis.’
 (Silver 2005)

-Tactile defensiveness is the form of sensory processing disorder that pertains to touch.
+Tactile defensiveness is the form of sensory processing disorder where a child has hypersensitivity to touch.

 (He) ‘… hates wearing any clothing, hits and punches and screams when getting him dressed.
 Will keep them on when out but will strip when at home..’
 (Designing Clothing for Children with Sensory Challenges, 2017)

 While they are distracted by all this sensory information, they may find it very difficult to make friends, enjoy social situations or to learn at school.
 Life at home may be difficult.